JAMES E. FORD, MAT

 Photo by Alvin C. Jacobs

 James E. Ford is an award-winning educator and consultant on issues of equity in education.
-He was recently appointed by Gov. Cooper to serve as a member of the North Carolina State Board of Education, representing the Southwest Region.
-He is the former Program Director at the Public School Forum of North Carolina, an education think-tank and policy advocacy organization.
-Prior to this, he served as the 2014-15 North Carolina Teacher of the Year and the representative for 95,000 public school teachers throughout the state.
+He is Principal Consultant at Filling the Gap Educational Consultants, LLC. and the Executive Director of the Center for Racial Equity in Education (CREED).
+He was appointed by Gov. Cooper in 2018 to serve as a member of the North Carolina State Board of Education, representing the Southwest Region.
+In 2014-15 North Carolina Teacher of the Year and the representative for 95,000 public school teachers throughout the state.
 For a full year, he traveled the state and country speaking before thousands of teachers, students, business leaders and policymakers about the importance of education.

 While in this position, he lobbied the state legislature to help secure the first post-recession raises for teachers and was made chair of the Governor's Teacher Advisory Committee.
 The Governor acknowledged Ford during his 2015 State of the State address for his hard work and recognition.
 In Spring 2015, He, along with 54 other state teachers were invited to the White House to be honored by President Obama in the Rose Garden during Teacher Appreciation Week.